When we first moved to the city, Adelaide’s international students were already prominent by their presence.

 These accomplishments in the field of academia and education, the English medium of instruction, our developed status and our position in this part of the World helps.

-We are also far away from Europe and the US and Canada puts us in a highly distinctive position as the geographic leader of this wider region.
+We are also far away from Europe and the US and Canada which puts us in a highly distinctive position as the geographic leader of this wider region.
 A position of comparative advantage.

 A position which we must continue to reap the potential.